 Though plenty remains to be done, a massive body of scientific discovery has been achieved through the additive genetic paradigm,111 in spite of its simplicity and seeming disconnection from realistic biological models.
-Although we can present a clear view on how to continue this progress (increase sample sizes, increase SNP density and rigorous standards of reporting (BOX 2)), it remains unclear to what extent epistasis will offer a solution to the major questions being posed about the genetics of human complex traits at this stage.
+Although we can present a clear view on how to continue the progress in detecting epistasis in complex traits (through increased sample sizes, increased SNP density and rigorous standards of reporting (BOX 2)), it remains unclear to what extent epistasis will offer a solution to the major questions being posed about the genetics of human complex traits at this stage.

 Nevertheless, the search for epistasis is fast becoming a relatively effortless one.
 Sophisticated computational techniques have made the analysis fast, interpretable, and potentially routine at the individual GWAS level.
-The next challenge is to greatly improve power of detection via meta analyses of multiple GWAS that are readily available.
+The next challenge is to greatly improve power of detection via meta-analyses of multiple GWASs that are readily available.
 Therefore we believe that given this low cost to high potential benefit scenario the search for epistasis is indeed warranted.

 Box 1: Why is epistasis theoretically difficult to detect?

-Supposing that non-additive variance is comprised of numerous small effects, as is the case for the additive genetic component, the statistical power to detect them is, in principle, much lower than that of detecting additive effects for a number of reasons.
-Note that these challenges to the detection of epistasis apply particularly to humans and other outbred species, it is possible that these challenges can be greatly reduced or even eliminated altogether in studies of model organisms112
+Supposing that the component of trait variance caused by non-additive genetic effects is comprised of numerous small effects (as is the case for the additive genetic component) the statistical power to detect them is, in principle, much lower than that of detecting additive effects for a number of reasons, as described below.
+Note that these challenges to the detection of epistasis apply particularly to humans and other outbred species; it is possible that these challenges can be greatly reduced or even eliminated altogether in studies of model organisms112.

 Linkage disequilibrium

 The variance explained by a SNP detected in a GWAS is unlikely to be equal to the variance explained by the true causal variant that is being tagged by the marker.
-The additive variance at the observed marker will decrease linearly with decreasing LD r2 between itself and the causal variant, thus if effect sizes are small then GWAS is dependent upon there being high LD between causal variants and observed SNPs.
+The additive variance at the observed marker will decrease linearly with decreasing LD r2 between itself and the causal variant, where r is the strength of correlation between the causal variant and observed SNP.
+Thus if effect sizes are small then GWAS is dependent upon there being high LD between causal variants and observed SNPs.
 However, the dominance variance at the observed SNP reduces by a factor of r4, thus the dependence on high LD between observed SNPs and unobserved causal variants is much higher when detecting dominance effects.
-Extending this to two loci, the AxA variance on average reduces by r4 across both loci, the AxD variance by r6, and the AxD variance by r8.
-The consequence of these constraints is that any given SNP chip has substantially greater coverage of the genome when searching for additive effects than when searching for epistatic effects and indeed dominance.
-To overcome this problem one needs denser genotyping or high quality imputed genotypes or sequence data to identify non-additive effects at the same power as additive effects.
+Extending this to two loci to consider epistasis, the additive by additive (AxA) variance on average reduces by r4 across both loci, the additive by dominance (AxD) variance by r6, and the dominance by dominance (DxD) variance by r8.
+The consequence of these constraints is that any given SNP-genotyping microarray has substantially greater coverage of the genome when searching for additive effects than when searching for epistatic effects and indeed dominance.
+To overcome this problem one needs denser genotyping or high-quality imputed genotypes or sequence data to identify non-additive effects at the same power as additive effects.

 Curse of dimensionality